A huge number of Americans suffer from IBS symptoms, and this number is increasing.

 Medications

-There are three classes of medications that are especially important to consider in any patient with IBS.
+There are several classes of medications that are especially important to consider in any patient with IBS.

-1. Antibiotics.
+Antibiotics.
 It is extremely common for patients to report that their GI symptoms all began following antibiotic use.
-Two common scenarios that my patients report is when their GI problems followed a time in which they were given multiple courses of antibiotics for a urinary infection, or when patients are given longer term antibiotics like doxycycline or minocycline to control acne.
+Two common scenarios that my patients report is when their GI problems followed a time in which they were given multiple courses of antibiotics for a urinary infection, or when patients are given longer term antibiotics to control acne.

 Parasites & Infections